N26 VS REVOLUT

 With both options, the process of creating and setting up an account is quick, simple and can be done online in minutes on your phone.
 Simply download either app, fill in your details and you will be sent a BIC and IBAN almost immediately with your physical card arriving up to a week after the accounts initial set up.
 Setting up an account with N26 is free of charge while Revolut will charge you €6 to set up your account.

 Getting both an IBAN and a BIC with either account means that you can ditch your traditional bank altogether and simply have your wages paid to your new digital bank account.
-A move that I would strongly recommend as both N26 and Revolut offer free day to day banking with no maintenance or annual fees.
+A move that could be smart due to N26 & Revolut offering free day to day banking with no maintenance or annual fees.

 In terms of day to day running N26 offers online banking, meaning that you can access your account from a laptop or tablet as well as your phone, while currently Revolut only allows you to access your account through its app on your smartphone.
-N26 also supports both Google Pay and Apple Pay, while Revolut currently only supports Google Pay.
+N26 and Revolut support both Google Pay and Apple Pay.

 The major difference between traditional bank accounts and these digital options comes in the form of cash withdrawals.
 N26 will offer you 5 free ATM cash withdrawals per month with a €2 charge added onto any withdrawals after, while Revolut offers free ATM withdrawals up to the amount of €200 per month with a 2% fee added to every withdrawal over this amount.
 So, if you prefer to use cash and withdraw money regularly then these digital options may not suit your preferences.